jjcard/JLenPEG/README.md

 Note that this library is for entertainment purposes only, and should not be used in a production environment.

 ### Installing
 Just add the library to your classpath, the Image IO service registry service will do the rest.
+There is no additional dependencies needed.